bnorthan/inf-428-data-analytics-online/Module1/KNIME.md

 ### Run KNIME 'Hello World' (due Tuesday night)
 (3 points)

 1. Read above materials
 2. Join KNIME Hub
 3. Download INF 428 Examples
 4. Run Hello World example
-5. On the 'Hello World' creator node open the 'Manually created table'
+5. On the 'Hello World' creator node open the 'Manually created table'.
+6. Take a screen shot of the result, embed into a word document and submit on Blackboard.

 If you have any issues, please post on our discussion group.